 ---|---|---|---|---|---|---|

-BMI | PRO | More than 22.4 million songs | More than 60 different types of music licenses are available, and each one has a different cost.
-BMI also alters costs by the size of the building and the number of potential listeners. | BMI provides plenty of licensing options. | BMI has a phone line for customer service requests, but it’s not clear how often that’s open. | BMI provides a database of all songs that are available with a subscription. |
+BMI | PRO | More than 22.4 million songs | More than 60 different types of music licenses varying in price, depending on the size of the building and the number of potential listeners. | BMI provides plenty of licensing options. | BMI has a phone line for customer service requests, but it’s not clear how often that’s open. | BMI provides a database of all songs that are available with a subscription. |

-ASCAP | PRO | More than 19 million songs | Cost for blanket license varies by business type and use; can range from a few hundred to several thousand dollars per year | ASCAP offers many different types of licenses. | ASCAP has a robust database of FAQs, along with a phone number people can call. | ASCAP offers a mobile app you can use to control the music available through your license. |
+ASCAP | PRO | More than 19 million songs | Cost for blanket license can range from a few hundred to several thousand dollars per year | ASCAP offers many different types of licenses. | ASCAP has a robust database of FAQs, along with a phone number people can call. | ASCAP offers a mobile app you can use to control the music available through your license. |

-SESAC | PRO | More than 1+ million songs | Cost for blanket license varies by business type and use; can range from a few hundred to several thousand dollars per year | SESAC offers more than 70 different types of licenses. | SESAC has a member login that can connect subscribers with customer service representatives. | SESAC has a mobile app you can use to play music within the library. |
+SESAC | PRO | More than 1+ million songs | Cost for blanket license can range from a few hundred to several thousand dollars per year | SESAC offers more than 70 different types of licenses. | SESAC has a member login that can connect subscribers with customer service representatives. | SESAC has a mobile app you can use to play music within the library. |

-Mood Media | Commercial streaming service | Over 160 custom channels | $15.30 for simple background music; $31.50 for more musical options and the ability to create playlists; $48.50 for customized plans by Mood experts | So many plans offer businesses plenty of flexibility in finding and using music. | The company offers chat, phone call, and web-based support for subscribers. | Mood Media is designed for regular people to use without a lot of instruction. |
+Mood Media | Commercial streaming service | Over 160 custom channels | $15.30/month for simple background music; $31.50 for more options and flexibility; $48.50 for customized plans by Mood experts | So many plans offer businesses plenty of flexibility in finding and using music. | The company offers chat, phone, and web-based support for subscribers. | Mood Media is designed for regular people to use without a lot of instruction. |

-Pandora CloudCover | Commercial streaming service | 220+ business channels and huge song library | $16.95 for ad-free music, when prepaid annually; $21.50 for multi-location businesses, when prepaid annually; $26.95 for music and overhead messaging, when prepaid annually | With so many plans, including some that include overhead messaging, this offers plenty of flexibility. | Customer service staff is available around the clock to help subscribers. | Pandora CloudCover’s app is intuitive and very easy for anyone to use, including people without training. |
+Pandora CloudCover | Commercial streaming service | 220+ business channels and huge song library | $16.95/month for ad-free music (prepaid annually); $21.50 for multi-location businesses (prepaid annually); $26.95 for music and overhead messaging (prepaid annually) | With so many plans, including some that include overhead messaging, this offers plenty of flexibility. | Customer service staff is available around the clock to help subscribers. | Pandora CloudCover’s app is intuitive and very easy for anyone to use, including people without training. |

 Why Is Music Licensing Important?